 The inside of the authentic and old German beer steins can also be a great indicator.
 Most steins are displayed closed.
 For this reason the inside of the lid and stein are lighter in color than the exterior.
 The exception to this rule is if the stein is displayed with the lid open.
 This is rare but has occurred.

-Another factor about the interior of the German beer stein is that there is a hand painted lithophane on the bottom of the stein.
+Another factor about the interior of the German beer stein is that there is a hand painted raised design on the bottom of the stein.
 These are present in nearly all of the older steins and are not perfect.
 Remember this is done by hand with a very long paintbrush.
-These are also pictures that you can show your wife or children.
-If you see a woman with no clothes, it is a fake.
-In most cases the lithophane is of an angel to give the owner and drinker of the stein luck.
+These are also pictures that are generally modest.
+If you see a woman with no clothes, it is a fake, or very least, it is not German.
+In most cases the raised design on the bottom is of an angel to give the owner and drinker of the stein luck.

 The presence of a bump on the handle means your German beer stein has been made relatively recently.
 The older ones do not have this bump.
 If the seller makes the claim that it is old and there is bump, do not believe a word they say.

 These are some on how to know if my German beer Stein is a real German beer stein or just a fake.
 The more you know, the better you are at pricing them.
 Do your research before paying a great deal of money on one.